PttCodingMan/SudokuSolver/README.md

 # TruthSudokuSolver
-This is Multithread sudoku solver library
+This is Multithread sudoku solver library in java
+It's pretty fast and easy to use.

 You can get a quickstart in the following code.